cdevries380/DeVries.Collin-Portfolio/README.md

 # Collin R. DeVries – Data Analytics Portfolio

-Welcome to my portfolio!
-Here, I analyze data to help solve real-world problems.
+Welcome to my portfolio --  I took on some projects that include data I retrieved from kaggle.com.
 The tools I use include **SQL**, **Excel/Google Sheets**, **Tableau**, and **R**.
-I hope you find these analyses both interesting and insightful.
+I really tried to make sure the conclusions I drew would be as insightful as possible to real business owners/policy makers as possible.

 ---